Toroidal grid minors and stretch in embedded graphs: Preliminaries

-Let $G$ be a graph embedded in a surface $\Sigma$ of genus $g > 0$, and let $C$ be a two-sided surface-non\-separating cycle of $G$.
+Let $G$ be a graph embedded in the surface $\Sigma_g$, and let $C$ be a surface-non\-separating cycle of $G$.
 We denote by $G\cutt C$ the graph obtained by {\em cutting $G$ through $C$} as follows.
 Let $F$ denote the set of edges not in $C$ that are incident with a vertex in $C$.
 Orient $C$ arbitrarily, so that $F$ gets naturally partitioned into the set $L$ of edges to the left of $C$ and the set $R$ of edges to the right of $C$.
+More formally, $L$ and $R$ should be viewed as sets of half-edges, since the same one edge of $F$ may have one of its half-edges in $L$ and the other in~$R$, but this does not constitute a real problem.
 Now contract (topologically) the whole curve representing $C$ to a point-vertex $v$, to obtain a pinched surface, and then naturally split $v$ into two vertices, one incident with the edges in $L$ and another incident with the edges in $R$.
 The resulting graph $G\cutt C$ is thus embedded on a surface $\Sigma'$ such that $\Sigma$ results from $\Sigma'$ by adding one handle.
-Clearly $E(G\cutt C)=E(G)\sem E(C)$, and so for every subgraph $F\subseteq G\cutt C$ there is a unique naturally corresponding subgraph $\hat F\subseteq G$ (on the same edge set), which we call the {\em lift of $F$ into~$G$}.
+Clearly $E(G\cutt C)=E(G)\sem E(C)$, and so for every subgraph $F\subseteq G\cutt C$ there is a unique naturally corresponding subgraph $\hat F\subseteq G$ where $\hat F$ is induced by the edge set $E(\hat F)=E(F)$.
+We call $\hat F$ the {\em lift of $F$ into~$G$}.

 The ``cutting through'' operation is a form of a standard surface surgery in topological graph theory, and we shall be using it in the dual form too, as follows.
-Let $G$ be a graph embedded in a surface $\Sigma$ and $\gamma\subseteq G^*$ a dual cycle such that $\gamma$ is two-sided and $\Sigma$-nonseparating.
+Let $G$ be a graph embedded in a surface $\Sigma$ and $\gamma\subseteq G^*$ a dual cycle such that $\gamma$ is $\Sigma$-nonseparating.
 Now cut the surface along $\gamma$, discarding the set $E'$ of edges of $G$ that are severed in the process.
 This yields an embedding of $G-E$ in a surface with two holes.
 Then paste two discs, one along the boundary of each hole, to get back to a compact surface.
 We denote the resulting embedding by $G\cutt\gamma$, and say that this is obtained by {\em cutting $G$ along $\gamma$}.
-Note that we may equivalently define $G\cutt\gamma$ as the embedded $(G^*\cutt\gamma)^*$.
-Note also that $V(G\cutt\gamma)=V(G)$, and that the previous definition of a {\em lift} applies also to this case.
+Note that we may equivalently define $G\cutt\gamma$ as the embedded graph $(G^*\cutt\gamma)^*$, that is, $(G\cutt\gamma)^*=G^*\cutt\gamma$.
+Note also that $G\cutt\gamma$ is a spanning subgraph of $G$, and that the previous definition of a {\em lift} applies also to this case.